 All round the World.
-An Illustrated Record of Voyages, Travels, and Adventures, in all Parts of the Globe, Edited by W. F. Ainsworth, Esq., F.R.G.S., F.S.A., &c., Part 1, London: Marsh, 122, Fleet Street, E.C.
+An Illustrated Record of Voyages.
+Travels, and Adventures, in all Parts of the Globe.
+Edited by W. F. Ainsworth, Esq., F.R.G.S., F.S.A., &c., Part 1.
+London: Marsh, 122, Fleet Street, E.C.

 This is the first instalment of a publication which promises to be one of the best of the kind ever brought out.
 The editorship is of itself a "material guarantee" of excellence in all that pertains to the literary department.
-The pietorial arrangements are also evidently in good hands.
+The pictorial arrangements are also evidently in good hands.
 The illustrations are numerous and interesting.
 The first portion of 57 large double column pages, is devoted to "Five Days at Jerusalem."
-The principal illustrations of this portion are a "View of Jerusalem."
-The principal illustrations of this portion are a "View of Jerusalem from the pool of Hezekiah," "The Wailing Place : Jews praying at the wall of the Temple of Solomon," "The Church of the Holy Sepulchre," "The Gate of the Hospital of the Knights of St. John at Jerusalem," "The Field of Blood in the Valley of Hinnon," "The Mosque of Omar, on the site of the Temple of Jerusalem," "Nazareth," "Bethlehem," &c.
-The remainder of the 64 pages is occupied with a portion of the next subject of the work, namely, "Sicily as it is," the illustrations being "The Chapel of St. Rosalie, near Palermo," "The Marina, or sea view at Messina," "View of Syracuse," "Mount Etna, viewed from Taurominium," "Stromboli, one of the Lipari Isles," &c.
+The principal illustrations of this portion are a "View of Jerusalem from the pool of Hezekiah," "The Wailing Place: Jews praying at the wall of the Temple of Solomon," "The Church of the Holy Sepulehre," "The Gate of the Hospital of the Knights of St. John at Jerusalem," "The Field of Blood in the Valley of Hinnon," "The Mosque of Omar, on the site of the Temple of Jerusalem," "Nazareth," "Bathlehem." & Mosque of Omar, on the site of the Temple of Jerusalem," "Nazareth," "Bethlehem," &c.
+The remainder of the 64 pages is occupied with a portion of the next subject of the work, namely, "Sicily as it is," the illustrations being "The Chapel of St. Rosalie, near Palermo," "The Marina, or sea view at Messina," "Costumes and inhabitants of Sicily," "Ruins of Agrigentum (Girgenti)," "View of Syracuse," "Mount Etna, viewed from Taurominium," "Stromboli, one of the Lipari Isles," &c.
 The type is large, clear, and legible, and the whole getting up of the work, in all its details, highly creditable to the projectors.